Everything you need to know about the Vancouver Hawks!

 Men's National Team

-Brenden Bissett, Gordie Johnston, Iain Smythe, John Smythe, Rich Hildreth, Philip Wright, Oliver Scholfield, Gordon Johnston, Jamie Wallace, David Carter, Matthew Sarmento, Thomson Harris, Brendan Guraliuk, Sam Cabral
+Brenden Bissett, Gordie Johnston, Iain Smythe, John Smythe, Richard Hildreth, Philip Wright, Oliver Scholfield, Gordon Johnston, Jamie Wallace, David Carter, Matthew Sarmento, Thomson Harris, Brendan Guraliuk, Sam Cabral

 Women's National Team

 Shanlee Johnston, Brienne Stairs, Kathleen Leahy, Maddie Secco, Rowan Harris, Elise Wong